Roma vs Ajax Europa League preview: where to watch, team news, predictions

 Possible line-ups

-Roma: Pau López; Mancini, Cristante, Ibañez; Karsdorp, Diawara, Veretout, Calafiori; Pellegrini, Pedro; Mayoral
+Roma: Pau Lopez; Mancini, Cristante, Ibañez; Karsdorp, Villar, Veretout, Calafiori; Pellegrini, Pedro; Džeko

-Ajax: Scherpen; Timber, Schuurs, Martínez, Tagliafico; Álvarez, Klaassen, Gravenberch; Antony, Tadić, Neres
+Ajax: Stekelenburg; Klaiber, Timber, Martínez, Tagliafico; Álvarez, Klaassen, Gravenberch; Antony, Tadić, Neres

 Expert predictions